sclgo/usqlgen/README.md

 [influxdb](https://pkg.go.dev/github.com/influxdata/influxdb-iox-client-go/v2/ioxsql),
 [Dremio or Apache Drill](https://github.com/factset/go-drill), etc.

+`usqlgen` also allows you to use alternative drivers of supported databases.
+Examples include:

+- [github.com/kprotoss/go-impala](https://github.com/kprotoss/go-impala) - modernized variant of the built-in Impala driver
+- [github.com/mailru/go-clickhouse/v2](https://github.com/mailru/go-clickhouse) - HTTP-only alternative of the built-in Clickhouse driver

 For more options, see `usqlgen --help` or review the examples below.

 ## Limitations

 In most cases, you will be only able to use SQL with `usql` distributions, created with `usqlgen`.
 Informational commands and autocomplete won't work.
-You will be able to use all commands only when you can pair `--import` with `--copy`, or if you use `--replace` without `--import`.
-See the examples below for details.

 ## Examples